microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/includes/event_cancel-Cs-snippets.md

 GraphServiceClient graphClient = new GraphServiceClient( authProvider );

-var Comment = "Cancelling for this week due to all hands";
+var comment = "Cancelling for this week due to all hands";

 await graphClient.Me.Events["{id}"]
 	.Cancel(comment)